-Provide Responsible and Efficient Investment.
-The SAFETEA-LU-authorized National Surface Transportation Policy and Revenue Study Commission, which released a congressionally mandated report in January of 2008, called for interim investments of at least \$225 billion annually over the next 50 years at all levels of government.
+The SAFETEA-LU-authorized National Surface Transportation Policy and Revenue Study Commission, which released a congressionally mandated report in January 2008, called for interim investments of at least \$225 billion annually over the next 50 years at all levels of government.
 The February 2009 report of the National Surface Transportation Infrastructure Financing Commission set up under SAFETEA-LU estimated we need to invest at least \$200 billion per year at all levels of government to maintain and improve our highways and transit systems.
 The FAST Act did not meaningfully increase transportation revenues nor provide anywhere near these levels of investment.
 DRCOG continues to support the funding principles adopted by the National Surface Transportation Infrastructure Financing Commission, which includes developing a funding and financing framework that:

-- Supports a goal of enhancing mobility and accessibility for users of the transportation system, - Generates sufficient resources to meet national investment needs on a sustainable basis with the aim of closing the funding gap; - Causes users and all beneficiaries to bear the full cost of using the transportation system to the greatest extent possible; - Encourages efficient investment in the transportation system; - Incorporates equity considerations, including but not limited to geography, equity across income

-- groups, population growth and revenue generation; and - Synchronizes with other broad public policy objectives (and may include energy independence, environmental protection, and workforce housing). - Note: This is a change from the Commission's original language, which refers to "direct beneficiaries."
+- Supports a goal of enhancing mobility and accessibility for users of the transportation system. - Generates sufficient resources to meet national investment needs on a sustainable basis with the aim of closing the funding gap. - Causes users and all beneficiaries to bear the full cost of using the transportation system to the greatest extent possible (note: this is a change from the Commission's original language, which refers to "direct beneficiaries"). - Encourages efficient investment in the transportation system. - Incorporates equity considerations including, but not limited to, geography, equity across income groups, population growth and revenue generation. - Synchronizes with other broad public policy objectives (and may include energy independence, environmental protection and workforce housing).